department-of-veterans-affairs/va.gov-team/products/health-care/champva/design-and-research/IVC-forms-design-sync-agenda.md

      -Service Blueprint for FMP:
          -Brian W. is going to start on it and Rachael will jump in when she can to work with Brian.
 ### Decisions and action items
--Moving forward, when the team has questions for stakeholders they will write them up and post them in the ivc-forms Slack channel.
+- Moving forward, when the team has questions for stakeholders they will write them up and post them in the ivc-forms Slack channel.
 They will tag Premal, Lois, Mary, Bo, and Devi and share when they need the information by.
 If a meeting is needed, we can set up a quick meeting to review the questions.

 ## June 24, 2024
 ### Notes